Homemade Garlic Bread

 garlic bread on cutting board

-What To Serve With Garlic Bread
+What to Serve With Garlic Bread

-Storing Leftover Garlic Bread
+Storing Garlic Bread

-Garlic Bread is best stored at room temperature, and will stay fresh for 3-5 days.
 If you would like it to keep longer, freezing is a good option.
-To freeze, wrap in bread in aluminum foil and place in a freezer safe airtight bag.
+To freeze, wrap your bread in aluminum foil and place it in a freezer-safe airtight bag.
 Bread will stay fresh in the freezer for 2-3 months.

 Love Garlic?
 Me too!
 Here are Some of My Favorite Garlicky Recipes: